 Adult ticket costs €13, but there are several discounts available, for example for groups.
 You can also visit the "Mines of the Argento Vivo" by purchasing a combined ticket that will cover both visits.

-The small village has one very interesting particularity about it: it is called a comunello, or small commune, an expression that indicates that the city and surrounding lands purchased from the Grand Duke of Tuscany centuries ago by single individuals are managed and shared by all of the citizens equally.
+The small village has one very interesting particularity about it: it is called a comunello, or small commune, an expression that indicates that the city and surrounding lands purchased from the Grand Duke of Tuscany centuries ago by single individuals and are managed and shared by all of the citizens equally.

 This is nothing new, as the historical roots of this particular type of "commune" actually go all the way back to the Middle Ages.
 But is also true that very few examples of this type of local "government and ownership" still exist in Italy.
 The rights as well as responsabilities of such an agreement are inherited, and as the elders in the town explained to us, the condition of residency within the town has to be met in order for it to continue being passed down.